Managing your candidature

 In embarking on your Honours candidature, you will need to identify a research topic and review the existing research and literature.

 Selecting a research topic

 Areas of new research may come from problems to be solved or obvious gaps in previous research.
-You may have already identified an area of interest.
-Or, the area of interest might have been identified after discussions with potential supervisors.
+Some students may have already identified an area of interest.
+For others, the area of interest might have been identified after discussions with potential supervisors.
 Whatever the source, the research area needs to be:

-- refined to fit within the time limits, abilities and resources of the candidate, and the resources and facilities of the faculty;
+- refined to fit within the time limits, abilities and resources of the candidate, and the resources and facilities of the school;

 - appropriate for the level of the degree being taken; and